opensearch-project/oui/src-docs/src/views/guidelines/getting_started.md

 ### Documentation

-You can run the documentation locally at [http://localhost:8030/](http://localhost:8030/) by running the following.
+You can run the documentation locally at [http://localhost:8030/](http://localhost:8030/) by running the following:

 ```js
 yarn